stakater-archive/StakaterCloudDocs-Archived/content/sre/backup-restore/backup-restore.md

 If you want to change backup frequency/retention times for your specific needs, contact support.

+### Restore

+Resources can be restored on demand.
+Please contact support and specify the following

+- Time to restore back to.
+- Namespaces to include/exclude from backup
+- Resources to include/exclude from backup
+- LabelSelector to filter objects to restore
+- Whether to include cluster resources or not
+- Whether to restore PVs or not

 ## Technical viewpoint

-Stakater Agility Platform uses managed velero operator to provision the velero server. https://github.com/openshift/managed-velero-operator
+Stakater App Agility Platform uses managed velero operator to provision the velero server.
 This backup and restore process can be used for both disaster recovery and cluster migration.

 ### Backup

 Using Schedules and Read-Only Backup Storage Locations & Volume Snapshot Locations.

 First things first, create needed backup locations.